billythehippo/vban_pipewire/README.md

-#PIPEWIRE VBAN UTILS
+#VBAN UTILS

-Here are CLI pipewire VBAN receptor and emitter
-They have NO autoconnect option (use qpwgraph, qjackctl, helvum, ray-session and others to connect) to have access to ALL channels.
+Here are CLI VBAN receptor and emitter for Jack (Linux/Mac) and Pipewire (Linux Only) They have NO autoconnect option (use qpwgraph, qjackctl, helvum, ray-session and others to connect) to have access to ALL channels.
 Just run them with -h key for help (they are like Benoit's utils).

-Main difference from Wim Taymans's modules: my anti-latency algorythm like vban_jack ones presents.
+Main differences from other authors' utils:
+1. RECEPTOR HAS LIBZITA RESAMPLER BY FONS ADRIAENSEN!!!
+2. Receptors have singlestream and multistream modes.
+   In multistream mode they will receive all the streams on the UDP port, and SAMPLERATE DOES NOT MATTER (see p.1).
+3. In single stream mode is not necessary to give both Streamname and IP, If you give IP only - it will start receiving the 1st stream from this IP, which found, If you give Streamname only - it will start receiving 1st stream with this Streamname.

 We use them in on-stage mode.

 To build just run build.sh script (Sorry, I had no time to write normal makefile).